 Behind the Scenes

 In the 1922-23 season, Blackpool directors made a most astute move.
 The great Major Frank Buckley was appointed to the managerial chair.
-Buckley was a most amazing person.
 He had revolutionary training ideas and his scouting system was first class.
-He stayed at Blackpool for a period of four years and there is no doubt that his shrewd management greatly assisted the advancement of the club.
+He stayed at Blackpool for a period of four years and his shrewd management greatly assisted the advancement of the club.

 Mr C. Wells resigned during this period as Director and Sir Lindsay Parkinson withdrew in November 1924.
 Then followed the service writ for the sum of £3,618.
 This writ referred to moneys owing for a new concrete wall which had been erected on the Bloomfield Ground, £1,000 of the total cost had been paid, but the claimants were now demanding the residue.